thieu1995/EvoRBF/README.md

    + Or RBF use random to find centers ==> Not good to split samples to different clusters.
 3. RBF needs to train the output weights.
 (This is 2nd phase)
 4. RBF do not use Gradient descent to calculate output weights, it used Moore–Penrose inverse (matrix multiplication, least square method) ==> so it is faster than MLP network.
-5. Moore-Penrose inverse can find the exact solution ==> why you want to use Gradient or Metaheuristics here ==> Hell no.
+5. Moore-Penrose inverse can find the exact solution ==> So we don't have to use Gradient Descent or Approximation algorithm here.
-6. In case of overfitting, what can we do with this network ==> We add Regularization method.
+6. In case of overfitting, what can we do with this network ==> We add L2 regularization method.
-7. If you have large-scale dataset ==> Set more hidden nodes ==> Then increase the Regularization parameter.
+7. If you have large-scale dataset ==> Set more hidden nodes ==> Then increase the L2 regularization parameter.

 ```code
 1. RbfRegressor, RbfClassifier: You need to set up 4 types of hyper-parameters.